huyhoang8398/x1c7-hackintosh-20R1/README.md

 #### READ THE ENTIRE README.MD BEFORE YOU START.

+This template is Forked from Tyler Nguyen's repo x1c6-hackintosh

 #### I am not responsible for any damages you may cause.

 ### Should you find an error, or improve anything, be it in the config itself or in the my documentation, please consider opening an issue or a pull request to contribute.